Terriers

 Since you cannot avoid digging, give your dog a special digging patch.
 Make sure you’re not too attached to this part of the garden as it will soon be in tatters.

-It's vital that you take your dog for daily walks.
-This high energy breed needs plenty of exercise and playtime to prevent behavioural problems.
+It’s vital that you take your dog for daily walks.
+This high-energy breed needs plenty of exercise and playtime to prevent behavioural problems.

-The Cairn Terrier Club of America and the Institute for Genetic Disease Control in Animal publish a registry where breeders and pet parents share information and data to support efforts to eliminate hereditary diseases in this breed.
+The Cairn Terrier Club of America and the Institute for Genetic Disease Control in Animals publish a registry where breeders and pet parents share information and data to support efforts to eliminate hereditary diseases in this breed.

 According to the Foundation of the Cairn Terrier Club of America, Cairns are long-lived dogs, with a life span averaging 13-15 years.
 With the proper care, your terrier will be by your side for a long time.